 A comfortable and easy gradual climb starts the day.
 Makalu and Barun glacier stays on the right as the trail enters further into the valley.
 After another 30 minutes of undulating trail, the trek enters into the glacial moraine.
 The trail stays on the left side and Barun glacier lies to right all the time.
 The trail snakes through this moraine (mostly boulders) and mostly climbs its way to reach a small clearing at the bottom of gulley coming from left side.
 Another similar terrain for a little less than an hour leads to another similar kind of clearing.
 This place is also at a bottom of a gulley.
 Apart from the first hour of the morning, the trail looks non existent and passes through loose rocks and boulders the whole.
 After the first hour in the morning, Everest and Lhotse appears towards the end of the valley.
 (4-5 hours)

-A 45 minute straight steep climb on a loose scree takes to the top of the ridge.
+about 1 hour straight steep climb on a loose scree takes to the top of the ridge.
 From the ridge, there is an easy traverse for a brief period.
 Once again, the trail now gradually starts to climb through the boulders with scattered cairns working as markers.
 After around half an hour, the trail now steeply drops through a eroded part on a non existent trail.
 This drop is extremely loose and maximum caution is needed.
 Once this drop ends, the trail once again starts to climb its way to a small clearing.
 Now a very very steep climbing (like in the morning) on a ridge right above starts and lasts almost a little more than an hour.
-Once the climb ends, a comfortable 15 minute walk finally leads to the Sherpani Col High Camp
+Once the climb ends, a comfortable 15 minute walk finally leads to the Sherpani Col Base Camp

 This is the longest and the hardest day of the entire trek.
 Staying to the boulders on the right side og High Camp, the trail climbs up and then enters the glacier.
 At the end of valley a high wall appears and it takes almost more than four hours to get to the bottom of this wall.
 Another one hour to get to the top as this is the top of the East Col. The top is marked by some prayer flags and also have some old korean ropes that have been left behinf.
 The whole climb and the descent that follows should be taken with extreme caution as there are many loose rocks all around this place.
 A 150 meter fixed line is required to get to the bottom.
 A small climb on the glacier leads to Baruntse Plateau which takes another two and half hours to get to the other end.
 At the end of Baruntse Plateau is a sheer drop of 250 meters.
 This place is also marked by some flags (but these flags get blown away or get buried in snow) and offers good views of both of the valleys.
 After this techinal drop, it takes another three hours on a decent trail to get to Baruntse Base Camp

 The trail climbs through huge sections of rocks and ices and only ends at the top.
 A steep drop from the top leads into the Chukung valley.
 The day ends in the valley as we camp on a flatland at the bottom of the pass.
 (8-9 hours)

 The trek starts to descend down in the valley and after couple of hours reaches the village of Chukung.
 Finally after almost a week, the village of Chukung marks the trek back into the civilization.
-Yet again, the trek ends shortly for the day as we once again prepare for another climb.
-(2 hours) (Overnight at Camp.
-Breakfast, Lunch, Dinner included)

 This spare day can be used in case of bad weather during the crossing of the pass.
 If the trek goes according to itinerary, the day can be used to split the trek from Chukkung to Island Peak High Camp into two days.
 The day can also be used as a rest day.